To successfully graduate with a BKI, you will need to complete:

 When it comes to choosing WHEN to take certain Breadth or elective courses, you have a lot of flexibility.
 We generally suggest that you focus your first two years on completing most of your Breadth courses, as they will allow you explore different departments while completing the requirements.

-YEAR 2 BREADTH REQUIREMENT: For your second year, as part of any breadth courses that you plan to take, we recommend that you complete your Probability and Statistics course.
+For your second year, as part of any breadth courses that you plan to take, we recommend that you complete your Probability & Statistics breadth.